Its 12pm, the day is half over and you still haven’t posted to your Instagram account. What do you do?

 - You don’t take the time to make sure the photo fits into the aesthetics of your feed.

-How do you fix this and create an Instagram Strategy that works?
+How do you fix this and create an Instagram plan that works?
 Keep reading to find out.

 Ready?
-Pull out this month’s calendar and go through this with me to create your perfect Instagram Strategy!
+Pull out this month’s calendar and go through this with me!

 If you have blog posts or special monthly promotions that are coming up in the month make sure you create some posts talking about those.
 These are your “selling” posts.
 You want to make sure you are giving your followers a chance to work with you or buy from you at some points throughout the month.